Veetaha/vee-type-safe/README.md

 ### `interface BasicFunctor`<TArgs, TRetval, TProps>`
-This interface implies a callable `BasicObject<TProps>`, where `TArgs` is a tuple of argument types, `TRetVal` is the return type of this function.
+This interface implies a callable `BasicObject<TProps>`, where `TArgs` is a tuple of argument types, `TRetval` is the return type of this function.

 ### `type PrimitiveType`
 A set of all primitive types (`null` is treated as a primitive type).